How to challenge a decision

 How long you have to request a re-determination

 Sometimes Social Security Scotland will accept re-determination requests made late if you provide a good reason and as long as you request it no more than one year after getting the decision letter.
-If you do not provide a good reason, Social Security Scotland may refuse your request.
+An example of a good reason might be illness and hospitalisation during the relevant period.

 When Social Security Scotland get your re-determination request, they’ll let you know they have it and how long they have to make a new decision.